 Complete the online application.

-A nonrefundable $100 application fee is paid as part of the online application.
-Applicants who wish to audition for two concentrations must pay a second $100 application fee.
+A nonrefundable $50 application fee is paid as part of the online application.

 Undergraduates: All applicants must provide official high school and/or college transcripts.
 If you are currently in school, submit transcripts for all coursework taken to date.
 Applicants who have attended several high schools can submit only the graduating school’s official transcript as long as all prior coursework is reflected on that transcript.